aipelsi/Obesity-Prediction/README.md

 # Health Trends Analysis - Obesity Impact Study

 ## Overview
-This project, part of GEVB-X Data Solutions Inc., aims to understand and mitigate the impacts of obesity on the U.S. population.
-In collaboration with the U.S. Department of Health and Human Services, our team has applied advanced machine learning techniques to predict obesity trends and provide actionable insights for health policy and interventions.
+This project aims to understand and mitigate the impacts of obesity on the U.S. population.I have applied various machine learning techniques to predict obesity trends and provide actionable insights.

 ## Objectives
 - **Understand Obesity Trends:** Analyze data to comprehend the prevalence and incidence of obesity across different demographics and regions.